delaram-gholampoor-sagha/persys-devops/README.md

 this project provides tooling needed to take complete control over your CI/CD and Development Environment needs such as : service discovery , datacenter aware API gateway, multi-environment deployments (Cloud Providers, Local Kubernetes cluster) , traffic monitoring , automatic rollbacks , end-to-end testing , monitoring and health checks using Grafana and Prometheus, services catalogue , and much more!

-# how it works!
+# Getting started!
 **you can use pure http rest requests/ CLI client / or web application to interact with our platform.**
 <br>
 <br>
 **to keep it very simple:**
 <br>
+* download the CLI client or use Postman to interact with our api.
-* you will login using gitHub oAuth.
+* login using gitHub oAuth.
-* the application will read all of your repositories and list them.(automatic)
+* the application will read all of your repositories and list them so you can add them to your pipeline.
-* our servers will prepare a kubernetes as a service for you.(automatic)
+* our servers will prepare a kubernetes as a service for you or connect to your cloud provider.
 * then we'll read your pipeline details from root of your repo and initialize all your required services for your app.if theres no pipeline manifest we will let you know!
-* then you will add personal access tokens and set webhooks for your repositories.
+* then add personal access tokens and set webhooks for your repositories.
-* you can initiate a pipeline manually but when the application adds webhook to your repo you simply just need to push your code to github!
+* you can run a pipeline manually but when the application adds webhook to your repo you simply just need to push your code to github!
 * push your code to github!
 * monitor the building , tests , security , deployment!
 * notify the project owner and/or your team!
   <br>
-**thats it now you have a ci/cd pipeline + production environment!**
+**that's it now you have a ci/cd pipeline + production environment!**
   <br>
-  **refer to [how-it-works.md](https://github.com/miladhzzzz/persys-cicd/docs/how-it-works.md) for a better understanding of how this software works!**
+  **refer to [getting-started.md](https://github.com/miladhzzzz/persys-cicd/docs/getting-started.md) for a better understanding of how this software works!**

 # Updates
 * **[8/12/2022] this whole thing is written by me so there's a lot to work on, i'll really appreciate any help!**